AbdoJoker99/simple-calculator/README.md

 ## 🌟 Features
 - Responsive calculator interface
-- Basic arithmetic operations (Addition, Subtraction, Multiplication, Division and other mathematical operation🤩)
+- Basic  operations (Addition, Subtraction, Multiplication, Division and other mathematical operation🤩)
 - Clear and Reset functionality

 ## 🛠 Technologies Used